 The Digesting Duck Of 1739 Ate And Pooped

-In 1739, French inventor Jacques de Vaucanson created a robotic duck that appeared to eat grain and defecate pellets through rubber tubes.
-It was known as the "Digesting Duck," though the device didn't actually metabolize anything.
-However, de Vaucanson hoped he could eventually create a truly digesting automaton in time.
+In 1739, French inventor Jacques de Vaucanson created "Digesting Duck," a robotic duck that appeared to eat grain and defecate pellets through rubber tubes.
+Though the device didn't actually digest anything, de Vaucanson hoped he could eventually create a truly digesting automaton in time.

 Al-Jazari Made A Musical Robot Band In The 11th Century

 One British computer scientist theorizes that the robo-band worked via a system of pegs and levers.
-The pegs, for example, controlled the rhythm of the band's drummer, sort of like a primitive drum machine.
+The pegs, for example, controlled the rhythm of the band's drummer, like a primitive drum machine.

 They don't make 'em like they used to: there's a robot monk at the Smithsonian Institution that has been functional since 1560.
 The story goes that King Philip II of Spain commissioned a "mechanic" to honor the life of Didacus of Alcalá, a monk that Philip thought saved his son's life.